 It should come as no surprise that your diet can play a huge role in hair health.
 A balanced diet can help hair grow faster, decrease hair fallout, and give hair a beautiful, healthy shine.
 It is important to consume essential fatty acids, like omega 3’s, omega 6’s, and protein.
 While most Americans consume nearly 10 times the amount of omega 6’s they need to, they tend to eat less omega 3’s than suggested.
 Omega 3 fatty acids can be found in foods like flaxseed, walnuts, almonds, edamame, black beans, kidney beans, and most cold-water fish.

 Since hair is made of protein, it is critical for hair production.
 People who have eliminated protein from their diets have reported higher rates of shedding and hair loss, but with increased protein intake, these same people can stop shedding in its tracks.
 Additionally, certain vitamins and trace minerals, like B vitamins, vitamin D, vitamin C, folic acid, biotin, iron, and magnesium, that are naturally found in food have been shown to promote hair growth.

-Depending on preference, you can opt for supplements of a specific ingredient, like Biotin, or you can choose a multi-vitamin with a mixture of vitamins and minerals.
-There are several supplements in market that specifically support healthy hair growth, like NutraFol.
+Depending on preference, you can opt for supplements of a specific ingredient, like biotin, or you can choose a multivitamin with a mixture of vitamins and minerals.
+There are several supplements on the market that specifically support healthy hair growth, like NutraFol.
 Just keep in mind that supplements should not replace diet and there has been mixed scientific evidence.
 Speaking with your primary care physician can help you identify which supplements might be right for you.